Readings and Lectures

 Convenors: Ayesha Ramachandran and Xavier Lee

 The Race before 1800 working group is back for an exciting semester of events.
-We have a full schedule of events planned.
-Feel free to plug these dates into your calendars.
+Meeting dates will be posted as they become available.

 Join our listserv and stay abreast of upcoming meetingshttps://mailman.yale.edu/mailman/listinfo/race-1800